con-j-e/akdof-monorepo-draft-0/README.md

 ```

 # Documentation
 Our documentation layout maps onto the overall repository structure, with forward-links and back-links connecting related markdown files.
-It should be noted that the target audience for all documentation is an internal team with specific usage constraints (no additional effort goes toward encouraging the adoption of our work in other contexts).
+It should be noted that documentation is primarily written for the use-cases of an internal team - not necessarily with the interests of a broader audience in mind.

 - [**REQUIREMENTS**](REQUIREMENTS.md)
 - [admin](admin/README.md)